SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 The steering gear ratio of the MK4i is 150/7:1.
 The drive gear ratio of the MK4i is 27/4:1.
 This is the V2, or medium speed, version of the module.
+Each steering mechanism includes a CANcoder absolute position encoder.

 [SDS MK4i Webpage](https://www.swervedrivespecialties.com/products/mk4i-swerve-module?variant=39598777172081)